artistic impression of variable blazars jet

 Claudia Raiteri

 Blazars are active galactic nuclei whose power comes from a supermassive black hole, with a mass hundreds of millions to tens of billions of times that of the Sun, which feeds on incandescent matter from a disk of dust and gas (called an accretion disk) rotating around it.
 From the poles of this gigantic black hole, two jets of plasma are launched into space, within which particles travel at nearly the speed of light, emitting radiation across the entire electromagnetic spectrum, from radio waves to gamma rays.
-While jets of this type are common in other active galactic nuclei, the peculiarity of blazars is that one of them is oriented in our direction, causing its emission to be altered by the relativistic Doppler effect.
-Specifically, this effect increases their luminosity and shortens the timescales of variability.
+While jets of this type are common in other active galactic nuclei, the peculiarity of blazars is that one of them is oriented in our direction, causing their emission to be altered by the relativistic Doppler effect.
+Specifically, this effect increases the luminosity and shortens the timescales of variability.

-Indeed, very high-resolution radio observations obtained with interferometric techniques show that blazar jets exhibit curvatures that change over time.
+In fact, very high-resolution radio observations obtained with interferometric techniques show that blazar jets exhibit curvatures that change over time.

 The article concludes by listing a series of open problems for our understanding of these peculiar objects.